Rairden/kattis/src/primesieve/readme.md

 ***

-I've cannot beat this problem.
+I cannot beat this problem.
 I think you have to use some wheel technique.

 I've tried with Java and Go.
-The two techniques below are too slow:
+The two techniques below are too slow in Go:

 * [sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes#Algorithm_and_variants)
 * segmented sieve of Eratosthenes

-Supposedly both of these techniques take $`O(n\log(\log(n))`$ time, but Go fails on my maximum input test file with 0.31 sec on my machine.
+Supposedly both of these techniques take $`O(n\log(\log(n)))`$ time, but Go fails my maximum input test file with 0.31 sec on my machine.

+For the primality tests, I use the Go builtin math/big.`ProbablyPrime` which has a time complexity of $`O(k \log(n)^3)`$.